S0f1eM/S0f1eM.github.io/README.md

 # React-playground

-My react playground for training, testing, improving and have fun !
+## My react playground for training, testing, improving and have fun !
+* Implemente a video player.
+* Use of NASA API with axios.
+* Use of dev.to API.
+* Create a markdown generator.
+* Use of react-redux.

 website visible here : https://sophie-react-playground.surge.sh

 ## Prerequisites